Winston-Salem Police Department: History

-The WSPD was formed when the towns of Winston and Salem merged in 1913.
-When the towns merged, the Winston Police Department and the Salem Police Department also merged.
+WSPD was formed in 1913 following the merger of the cities of Winston and Salem.
+As part of the consolidation, the Winston Police Department and Salem Police Department were also unified into a single municipal law enforcement agency.

-In 1967, a Winston-Salem policeman hit and killed a black man.
-Rioting broke out after his funeral on November 2 and lasted through the next night.
-The Winston-Salem Police and the National Guard unsuccessfully attempted to end the riots.
-At the time, the New York Times described these riots as "the worst outbreak of racial violence in North Carolina in this century."
+In 1967, racial unrest erupted in Winston-Salem after a black man was struck and killed by a white police officer.
+Rioting began following the man's funeral on November 2 and continued into the following day.
+The Winston-Salem Police Department and the North Carolina National Guard responded to the disturbances.
+At the time, The New York Times described the unrest as "the worst outbreak of racial violence in North Carolina in this century."